Mudiyanse

 Mudiyanse (Sinhala: මුදියන්සේ) is a Sinhala honorific title that originated in the 17th century.
 It is derived from the Tamil word Mudali, which comes from the root Muthal, meaning "first" or "chief."
 Over time, the Tamil term Mudali was combined with the Sinhala honorific Wahanse (Sinhala: වහන්සේ), which is used to convey respect.
 The combination of Mudali and Wahanse evolved into Mudiyan + Nehe, and eventually became Mudiyanse.

+Historically, Mudiyanse was employed as a respectful title in administrative and social contexts, particularly during the Kandyan and early colonial periods, and was often associated with officers and local functionaries.
+It signified rank, authority, or esteem within local hierarchies rather than a hereditary designation.
+The title does not denote or correspond to any specific caste classification, but instead functioned as a general honorific applied across several social groups.

 Etymology and Tamil Origin of the Title Mudiyanse

 The title Mudiyanse is derived from the Tamil Muthal (meaning "first") and yaar (denoting people), forming Mudaliar, meaning "headman" or "person of first rank."
 It was historically given to high ranking officers, administrators, and military leaders during the Imperial Chola Empire.

 The title was borne by communities like the Senguntha Kaikolar, Kondaikatti Vellalar, and Thuluva Vellalar, who served as ministers, soldiers, and commanders.The transition from Mudali to Mudiyanse highlights the historical and cultural connections between the Tamil and Sinhala communities.